 After more than 300 years of slavery, deprivation and persecution, many of the Faithists of Egypt were falling away from their sacred teachings, and so when Moses led them out of Egypt, he re-established the "Emethachavah", which included the ancient covenants, rites and ceremonies of the Faithists.
 These had been with the Faithist I'hins (the sacred little people) whose ancestors were the survivors of the flood.
 (See the Submerged Continent of Pan)

-Because of the hangers on who followed the Faithists out of Egypt, Moses made "Levitican" laws for those who were not eligible the rites and ceremonies of the Faithists.
+Because of the hangers on who followed the Faithists out of Egypt, Moses made "Levitican" laws for those who were not eligible to the rites and ceremonies of the Faithists.

 Those original laws were written, but were not necessarily what is now attributed to Moses as part of the Torah and Tanakh (the Old Testament) which was written much later.
 Many of the laws in the Torah and Tanakh were instituted by the Levitican priesthood of the Temple and sacrificial altars set up by worshippers of Baal and Ashtaroth.
 The Levites did not follow the commandments and covenants of the Faithists whose officers were sworn to neither kill nor eat the flesh of any living creature.
+Nay, the Levites officiating in the temples enforced temple sacrifices so that they would be sure of a perpetual supply of flesh to eat.

 Some hundreds of years after the Israelites followed Moses out of Egypt, apostates among the Israelites substituted the name of the Creator with "Lord" and "God" under the influence of Baal and Ashtaroth.
 Following the decline of Baal and Ashtaroth worship among the apostates, a usurper of a newer batch of up and coming false gods, Looeamong, assumed to be the "Lord God".
 He became the substitute god of the apostates and inspired Ezra to compile the Ezra bible.